vacu9708/vacu9708/README.md

 # Click to see my efforts :
 ## *Computer science*
+I tried to write comments on the code as in much detail as possible.
 * [Understanding and implementing data structure](https://github.com/vacu9708/Data-structure)
 * [Algorithm](https://github.com/vacu9708/Algorithm) (Under construction.
 I've been organizing this repository)